hvonwah/repro-eulerian-coupled-heat/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5654449.svg)](https://doi.org/10.5281/zenodo.5654449)

-The reproduction scripts and results data for the paper "Error Estimate for the Heat Equation on a Coupled Moving Domain in a Fully Eulerian Framework by H. v.
+The reproduction scripts and results data for the paper "Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework" by H. v.
 Wahl and T. Richter.

 # Files
 ```